 Recently, a potential client asked us what our revision service offered beyond what their own attorneys could provide.
 Here is our response:

 Lawyers are good at making a code legally-compliant.
 Good lawyers (which I am sure yours are) can ensure compliance and craft language that reduces the potential for liability.
-The NCHERM Group can bring one additional key element, which is a compliant code that reduces the potential for liability, while maximizing the educational and developmental emphasis.
+TNG can bring one additional key element, which is a compliant code that reduces the potential for liability, while maximizing the educational and developmental emphasis.
 Our code work is designed to help prevent misconduct, not just challenge it when it occurs.
 To be legal without sounding or being legalistic is our talent.
 Making the code easily teachable means it is easily learnable, and creates a clear set of expectations for the community.

 Our work incorporates advanced prevention theory, integrating primary, secondary and tertiary prevention elements, such as bystander empowerment.
 We also incorporate generational theory and research because writing rules for Millennials is different than for Gen Xers.
 Thus, our code work is values-based, connecting rules to clear aspects of the institutional mission.
 Our work brings a civil rights lens to misconduct covered by Title IX, which is an often-overlooked aspect of code development, and applies that lens explicitly to stalking, sexual harassment, relationship violence and sexual misconduct as well as online conduct, distance education and technology-based misconduct.

 Here's an example of how we work.
 Your current policy on sexual harassment (which I assume your current lawyers have vetted) is a lawyer's policy, not an educator's.
 It is long, dense, and full of abstract, non-intuitive language.
 Ask the simple question, "can a student read this relatively quickly and have clarity on community expectations?"
 No way.